 Golden Gate National Recreation Area

 I began my visit in the Golden Gate National Recreation Area, the large park north of the bridge.
 I could easily have spent two days there because there’s so much to do.
 I had an hour.
+If you have more than just one evening in in town, check out this great local’s guide to San Francisco written by a resident travel blogger!

 I started out winding up the scenic road with overlooks offering great views of the bridge, but forced myself to keep going deeper into the Marin Headlands.
 I wanted to stop at the visitor center there to grab a National Parks passport stamp and some maps.